All 13 excerpts are available in a single eBook “The Excerpts” on Amazon.com for $4.99 USD.

-From eBook; Octavian Chronicle $9, Battle of Naulochus-36 BC
+The eBook, Octavian Chronicle #9 Battle of Naulochus-36 BC, tells more.

 On September 3, 36 BC, the three hundred ships of Sextus Pompey’s fleet were lined up along the northeast coastline of Sicily, facing north.
-Behind them was the port city of Naulochus.
-Octavian had three hundred ships, under the command of his good friend, Marcus Agrippa, lined up directly across from and facing Sextus’ fleet.
+Behind them, stood the port city of Naulochus.
+Octavian had three hundred ships under the command of his good friend, Marcus Agrippa.
+They were lined up directly across from and facing Sextus’ fleet.
 A great sea battle was about to begin.
-Sextus had all but lost the land battle for Sicily, so his only chance for victory was to defeat Marcus Agrippa who had never fought a sea battle before.
+Sextus had all but lost the land battle for Sicily, so his only chance for victory was to defeat Marcus Agrippa who had never fought a sea battle.
 Sextus believed he had the upper hand, but he had no idea of Agrippa’s strategy which included a secret weapon he’d personally invented.
 Had he known, he might not have issued the challenge which Octavian and Agrippa are about to discuss here.

 Octavian said, “From what our spies tell us he has no idea of the preparations you’ve made.
 I know you can defeat him.
 I’ll send a message back to Sextus right now.”

 Agrippa said, “Tell him you find it hard to refuse a challenge.
 Let him think he’s drawn you in and outwitted you.
 Tell him we’ll meet him north of the city of Naulochus between Mylae and Pelorus.
-We definitely won’t fight him in the strait of Messana.”
+We definitely don’t want to fight him in the strait of Messana.”

 “That’s right.
 He issued the challenge.
 We’ll pick the place of battle.”
 When Octavian stepped outside the tent, he saw Cornelius and waved him over.

 “What is it, Caesar?”

 “I’ll need you to send a messenger to Sextus to let him know we’re going to accept his challenge to fight him in a sea battle.”